LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Amazon Alexa (encoder/decoder multilingual LLM)
     * Google, and Microsoft models aren't supported on AWS as their direct competitors
   * jumpstart=> launch NB within SM, with pre-populated foundation, models, (internal, hugging face, etc.)
+    * create a domain
+      * A unique domain name
+      * The user profile
+        * execution role
+      * IAM/identity center
+      * SM studio integrations
+      * SM canvas
+      * fine tuned network security settings
+      * fine-tuned encryption settings
+      * VPC associated with an account
+     * deploys actual hardware, though you were also given the opportunity to change the instance type(s) or potentially changing the use/# of GPUs
+    * Can fine-tune the model through direct input within the notebook or S3
+      * if input is large, it will train it many times trying to optimally tune, hyperparameters

 #### Activation functions

 A gated function that verifies how an incoming value to a node/neuron is higher than a threshold value to prevent linearity to define the output, used within internal/output layer cells in neural networks